LIVING BY THE LIFE OF CHRIST

 And you will be called priests of the LORD, you will be named ministers of our God.
 You will feed on the wealth of nations, and in their riches you will boast.
 (Isaiah 61:6)

-As I stated, all inhabitants of the new world of righteousness will have a portion of the Holy Spirit and will be obedient to God.
-But Gods elect, His family, true Israel, are called to a closer relationship with God.
+All inhabitants of the new world of righteousness will have a portion of the Holy Spirit and will be obedient to God.
+But God’s elect, His family, true Israel, are called to a closer relationship with God.

 First, there are the dealings of God.
 Each saint, each believer, should be aware God is dealing with him or her continually.
-Perhaps many believers do not realize this, supposing while they are waiting to go to Heaven, Satan is harassing them needlessly.
+Perhaps many believers do not realize this, supposing that Satan is harassing them needlessly while they are waiting to go to Heaven.

-We read in the newspaper about what is taking place in the world.
+We read in the news about what is taking place in the world.
 We can see the lying, the injustice, the malice, the self-seeking that are causing wars and other forms of destruction.
-In fact, the newspapers lie so much we dont know if what we are reading is even the truth.
+In fact, the media lie so much we don’t know if what we are reading is even the truth.

 We can choose to fret about the evil in the world.
 If we do, our sinful nature will remain intact.
 If however we go to the Lord until we have peace, a part of our old nature dies and the Life of Christ takes its place.